SELF INTRODUCTION

 I just graduated a month ago,

-and now I'm here... doing job hunting... looking for job...
+and now I’m here... job hunting... looking for work.

 It’s amazing how life changes.

-My own website.
+Create my own website.

-The page you are reading now.
+The very page you’re reading now.

-I hope you enjoy reading my manga.
+I hope you enjoy my manga.

-But I tell you this.
+But I’ll tell you this:

 FIRST CONCEPT ARTS OF